 Role at ANSTO

-Dr Anna Sokolova is a Project Leader for the design, construction and commissioning of BILBY, the new time-of-flight small-angle neutron scattering instrument at the Bragg Institute.
+Dr Anna Sokolova is a Project Leader for the design, construction and commissioning of BILBY, the new time-of-flight small-angle neutron scattering instrument at the Australian Centre for Neutron Scattering.

 Anna Sokolova is a physicist from Institute of Crystallography, Russian Academy of Sciences (RAS), Small Angle Scattering Laboratory.
 During her PhD and the following several years, she extensively worked in the European Molecular Biology Laboratory (EMBL, Hamburg outstation c/o Deutsche Electronen Synchrotron).